mjbrisebois/blog/drafts/holochain-architectural-pattern-vectors.md

 Holochain is a very flexible framework.
 With its latitudinarian architecture can come the issue of overchoice (or the paradox of choice).
 A new developer may find the number of options overwhelming and not know where to start planning their app.
-The article is an introduction to my journey of developing apps for Holochain and the new paradigms that it revealed.
+This article is an introduction to my journey of developing apps for Holochain and the new paradigms that it revealed.
 Hopefully, after reading this the 4 pattern vectors will narrow the field of options to a comprehendible path.